Accountants in Sydney

 If you are a foreign resident when a CGT event happens to your residential property in Australia you may no longer be entitled to claim the main residence exemption.
 There is a transitional period.
 To find out more, see Foreign residents and main residence exemption.

+The above shouldn’t be relied upon as taxation advice.
 If you want to know more, contact a Sydney accountant and tax adviser on 02 8264-0755